 Society needs to broaden its understanding of loss and grief.
-There are many kinds of losses capable of evoking a grief response, and, true to grief form; these responses vary from person to person and differ in duration, depth, and complexity.
+There are many kinds of losses capable of evoking a grief response, and these responses vary from person to person and differ in duration, depth, and complexity.

 Many types of losses are capable of causing complicated emotions, difficulties in daily functioning, and impairment in one’s ability to move forward.
 These losses are often significant enough to require a decent amount of processing and, just like after a death, grievers often view their lives in terms of before and after the loss.
 Here’s a brief list of events that can evoke feelings of loss and grief: